numerous-com/solar-explorer/README.md

 ### Prerequisites

 - Python 3.11
-- One or more .epw climate files located in the project directory.
+- One or more .epw climate files located in the epw directory.
 Climate files can be downloaded via https://www.equaonline.com/ice4user/new_index.html.

 ### Installation